 Following the best practices above will keep your Talent CRM efforts on track while ensuring that your TA team avoids the most common list segmentation pitfalls.
 By aligning talent pool segments to your hiring goals and optimizing candidate data collection practices, your team will have trust in the data driving your talent pools, whether it’s candidate-supplied or recruiter-supplied, and be positioned for ongoing nurturing and engagement success.

-Learn more about best practices for effective candidate engagement and nurturing programs during times of crisis.
-Download GR8 People’s E-Book: Your COVID-19 Candidate Relationship Management Strategy.
+Learn more about best practices for effective candidate engagement and nurturing programs.
+Download GR8 People’s E-Book: Candidate Relationship Management: 5 Steps to Success.